About

 MICHAEL R SOLURI

 Michael R Soluri is a photographer, picture editor, author, and speaker.
 His photography explores obscure locations, micro cultures and objects.
-His current film-based project is an exploration of surfaces and symbols under what had been an isolated, restricted Apollo era launch pad in context to human cave art.
+His current film-based project is an exploration of surfaces and symbols under isolated, restricted Apollo era launch pads in context to human cave art.

 His assignments and projects have taken him into cultures not only across America, through Europe, India and Brazil, but also into the restricted, behind the scene work cultures of human and robotic spaceflight.